Code-scanning platform BluBracket nabs $12M for enterprise security

 Detecting exploits in source code can be a pain point for enterprises, especially with the onset of containerization, infrastructure as code, and microservices.
 According to a recent Flexera report, the number of vulnerabilities remotely exploitable in apps reached more than 13,300 from 249 vendors in 2020.
 In 2019, Barracuda Networks found that 13% of security pros hadn’t patched their web apps over the past 12 months.
 And in a 2020 survey from Edgescan, organizations said it took them an average of just over 50 days to address critical vulnerabilities in internet-facing apps.

 BluBracket, which was founded in 2019 and is headquartered in Palo Alto, California, scans codebases for secrets and blocks future commits from introducing new risks.
-The platform can monitor real-time risk scores across codebases, git configurations, infrastructure as code, code copies, and code access and resolve issues, detecting passwords and over 50 different types of tokens, keys, and IDs.
+The platform can monitor real-time risk scores across codebases, Git configurations, infrastructure as code, code copies, and code access and resolve issues, detecting passwords and over 50 different types of tokens, keys, and IDs.

 Code-scanning automation

 Coralogix estimates that developers create 70 bugs per 1,000 lines of code and that fixing a bug takes 30 times longer than writing a line of code.
-In the U.S., companies spend $113 billion annually on identifying and fixing product defects.
+In the U.S., $113 billion is spent annually on identifying and fixing product defects.

 BluBracket attempts to prevent this by proactively monitoring public repositories with the highest risk factors, generating reports for dev teams.
 It prioritizes commits based on their risk scores, minimizing duplicates using a tracking hash for every secret.
 A rules engine reduces false positives and scans for regular expressions, as well as sensitive words.
 And BluBracket sanitizes commit history both locally and remotely, supporting the exporting of reports via download or email.